 Every denomination had come from the surrounding areas to hear the fiery preacher.
 As a result of the unity created, the fire of God fell on all who came and spread like a wildfire of revival, turning the nations heart back to God and spurring on many other smaller camp meetings on the frontier.

 As we sauntered around the property, not understanding quite why we were here, I circled the building enshrining the camp meeting house.
-As I did, a man with blonde hair and a red face came up to me, and said he had driven from Owensboro, KY, close to where Mercy’s family is from, but was originally from West Virginia (where Stars in Her Eye’s family is from).
+As I did, a man with blonde hair and a red face came up to me, and said he had driven from Owensboro, KY, but was originally from West Virginia (where Star family is from).
 He wished me well, wandered around a few minutes, and then hopped back in his truck and drove off.
 Only I had seen him.
 The presence of this man’s odd appearance and then sudden departure seemed like entertaining an angel.

 I refocused my attention to the moment at hand and rounded the back corner of the building.

 The voice of the Lord thundered in my heart.
 “They took my move and made a shrine out of it.
 They took my holy presence and made it a shrine of man.
 This will not happen again.
 I will not allow the next move of my Spirit to be enshrined again.
 I will move in such a way that no man will be able to take credit.”